JohnStarich/docker-matrix-appservice-slack/README.md

 ## Quick Start

 Use the below Docker stack for environment variables, default volume locations, and ports.
-Once the `${YOUR_*}` and example.com variables are filled in, deployed, and you've got a [Synapse][] homserver running, then you're all set!
+Once the `${YOUR_*}` and example.com variables are filled in, deployed, and you've got a [Synapse][] container running, then you're all set!

 The below stack includes a [pantalaimon][] container to support end-to-end encrypted rooms.
 It does require 1 login to be made for initial setup, described below.

-Once the bridge is up and running, it will generate a registration file and write it to the external `matrix_bridge` volume, which should be mounted to your Matrix homeserver (like this [Synapse][] container) and the file path included in the server's list of bridge files `app_service_config_files`.
+Once the bridge is up and running, it will generate a registration file and write it to the external `matrix_bridge` volume, which should be mounted to your Matrix homeserver (like [Synapse][]) and the file path included in the server's list of bridge files `app_service_config_files`.

 [pantalaimon]: https://github.com/JohnStarich/docker-matrix-pantalaimon
 [Synapse]: https://github.com/JohnStarich/docker-synapse